ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

 - go back to project root directory
 - launch script cmake_generateProjects.bat
+  - BEWARE: choose your CMake generator in the script, exemple: cmake -G "Visual Studio 15 2017 Win64" .. depending on your settings, the generator G could be replaced by: "Visual Studio 16 2019 Win64", "Visual Studio 14 2015 Win64", ... for more info, check CMake website (https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#cmake-generators-7)
 - go to Generated directory
 - open and compile PPTBFProject.sln Visual Studio solution
+  - NOTE : its better and simpler to use in Visual Studio menu : "Build" then "Batch Build" then check boxes for all "Debug" and "Release" projects to build all in Debug and Release modes, and install all files directly
 - all code header, lib and executable are copied to Install\PPTBFProject directory => ex: the PPTBF viewer PtViewer.exe is in Install\PPTBFProject\bin directory
 BEWARE: you MUST launch it with by prefexing name with current fullpath directory